- Reducing the need to travel

 10.5.2 Goal TB – Using Active, Shared and Public Transport is Safe, Efficient and Affordable

-Residents and visitors can be unsure of the options for travel around the County and often lack confidence walking and cycling due to safety concerns.
 It must become easier to access information on travel options and how to get started with active travel.
-Travel Devon and Sustrans are just two of the organisations already contributing to this.
+Travel Devon and Sustrans are just two among many organisations already contributing to this.

 Making Devon more active-travel friendly